What is a Bulging Disc?

 - Physical therapy and stretching to re-mobilise the spine

-- Some exercises may help by strengthening the muscles required for spine and core stability
+- Some exercises may help by strengthening the core and back muscles required for spine and core stability

 - Our solution: using a spinal decompression device